Lawyer tied to Texas AG probe found tracking device on truck

 Last summer, Paxton’s office intervened in that case, a move some of his deputies said in a whistleblower lawsuit was inappropriately aimed at forcing a resolution in Paul‘s favor.
 Several weeks later, Paxton hired a Houston defense attorney to investigate Paul’s uncorroborated claims that Lemmon‘s client and the foundation’s lawyer were part of an elaborate conspiracy to steal $200 million worth of Paul‘s properties.

+Wynne said Lemmon‘s claims about the tracking devices “are another attempt to distract from the fraudulent financial scheme.”
 Lemmon has dismissed Paul’s allegations as “ludicrous.”

-The lawyer Paxton hired to investigate the developer’s claims was a 2015 law school graduate with no prosecutorial experience and connections to Paul’s defense attorney.
+The lawyer Paxton hired to investigate the developer’s claims was a 2015 law school graduate with no prosecutorial experience and connections to Wynne.

 Paxton dropped the investigation in October after the bribery and abuse-of-office accusations against him became public.
 Six days later, Lemmon said, a mechanic found the tracking device while doing routine maintenance on his truck.